govuk-one-login/govuk-one-login-frontend/README.md

 - Select the target package and the desired increment type.
 - Click the "Run workflow" button to start the deployment process.

+# Getting started

+To get started in this repository we recommned you:
+1. Run `npm install` to get all the neccessary dependencies.
+2. Run `npm run prepare-dependencies` to prepare any dependencies that were broken by disabling npm lifecycle scripts.
+3. Run `npm run build` to build all dependencies so that interlinked packages work.

 # Create A New Package

 To create a new package, follow these steps: